Dane Dobbie

-Dane Dobbie (born December 1, 1986 in Elora, Ontario) is a professional lacrosse player for the San Diego Seals in the National Lacrosse League.
+Dane Dobbie (born December 1, 1986, in Elora, Ontario) is a former Canadian professional box lacrosse player for the Calgary Roughnecks in the National Lacrosse League.

 Dobbie comes from a lacrosse family.
 His grandfather, Bob Dobbie, is a member of Canadian Lacrosse Hall of Fame and his father Larry also competed at a high level.

 Dobbie won the National Lacrosse League MVP Award MVP in the 2019 NLL season.
+Dobbie announced he would retire from playing in 2025, taking a position as operations advisor for the Calgary Roughnecks.